sakethgsharma/HotWordDetection/README.rst

 Supported features:

 - Mel Frequency Cepstral Coefficients
-- Choice of selecting any suitable hot word
+- Choice of selecting any suitable hot word through appropriate training paradigm
 - Supports variable sampling frequencies
-- Energy based Voice Activity Detector(VAD) used during recordings to remove extraneous noise
+- Amplitude based Voice Activity Detector(VAD) used during recordings to remove extraneous noise
 - Personalization using automatic DTW thresholding

 MFCC Features
 =============

-The default parameters should work fairly well for most cases.
+MFCC vectors are used in this module since they are the most commonly extracted features used for speech recognition systems.

 =============	===========
 Parameter 	Description
 =============	===========